 To give you access to the most comprehensive eye care available in the most cost effective way, we recommend becoming a Vision+ member.
 Membership includes all eye examinations including specialist screening and out of hours appointments, and gives you a range of discounts including 25% off any glasses as well as a host of other benefits.

 We value children’s eye health and feel that they too should benefit from our fully comprehensive eye examination including our state of the art prescreening tests.
-Therefore we do not charge for our additional non- NHS tests for children in full-time education.
-This means they can benefit from routine eye examinations at no cost at all.
+Therefore for children, and we extend that to cover students in full time education, we do not charge for our additional non- NHS tests.
+This means they can benefit from an eye examination at set intervals at no cost at all.

 The NHS does not fund contact lenses appointments for children.
 Children pay the same price as adults for contact lenses although we often see them at the practice more regularly than adults to provide the very best care for their young eyes.
-We will only provide contact lenses to children as part of our Vision+ programme and offer this with a 10% discount when a parent is also a member of the Vision+ scheme.
+We highly recommend Vision+ for children in contact lenses, and offer this with a 10% discount when a parent is also a member of the vision+ scheme.

 Students in full-time education also benefit from free eye examinations, including all tests we feel are required, regardless of whether these would be covered in a basic NHS eye examination.
 This includes anyone studying full-time which might include those undertaking a college qualification, an undergraduate degree or a postgraduate degree.
 As with under 18’s, all students who are contact lens wearers will also receive 10% off their Vision+ membership, a fixed payment option, which allows them access to many other discounts, for example 25% off all eyewear.